Karen National Union

-The Karen National Union (ကရင် အမျိုးသား အစည်းအရုံး; abbreviated KNU) is a political organisation with an armed wing, the Karen National Liberation Army (KNLA), that claims to represent the Karen people of Myanmar (Burma).
-It operates in mountainous eastern Myanmar, and has underground networks in other areas of Myanmar where Karen people live as a minority group.
-In the Karen language, this area is called Kawthoolei.
+The Karen National Union (ကရင် အမျိုးသား အစည်းအရုံး; abbreviated KNU) is a political organisation with an armed wing, the Karen National Liberation Army (KNLA), that represent the Karen people of Myanmar.
+It operates in mountainous eastern Myanmar and has underground networks in other areas of Myanmar where Karen people live as a minority group.

 Some of the Karen, led primarily by the Karen National Union (KNU), have waged a war against the central government since early 1949.
 The aim of the KNU at first was independence.
 Since 1976 the armed group has called for a federal system rather than an independent Karen State.

-The Karen conflict is the longest internal war in the world, having been waged since 31 January 1949.
+The Karen conflict is the second longest internal war in the world after the Dagohoy rebellion in the Philippines, having been waged for 85 years until 1829.

+In 2025, the Myanmar military junta designated the KNU as a terrorist organization.

 History

 1947 – 1959

 The KNU was founded in 1947.
-Following Burmese independence in January 1948, KNU leaders instructed local organisers to establish local defence militias, collectively grouped under the Karen National Defence Organisation in their districts.
-The KNU launched its armed campaign against the Burmese government in early 1949.
+Following Myanmar's independence in January 1948, KNU leaders instructed local organisers to establish local defence militias, collectively grouped under the Karen National Defence Organisation in their districts.
+The KNU launched its armed campaign against the Myanma government in early 1949.

 By the early 1950s, factions within Karen politics were influencing the strategic posture of the KNU.
-In 1953, Mahn Ba Zan and other KNU leaders established the Karen National Unity Party (KNUP), a communist-influenced group that supported a shift leftwards in KNU politics.
+In 1953, Mahn Ba Zan and other KNU leaders established the Karen National Unity Party (KNUP), a communist-influenced group that supported a shift leftward in KNU politics.